TanukiSharp/Diceware/README.md

 This project is a .NET command line tool that randomly generates pass-phrases based on the Diceware(TM) concept.<br/>
 http://world.std.com/~reinhold/diceware.html

+# Web application

+You can use a web version [here](https://tanukisharp.github.io/Diceware/).

 # Install

 You must have .NET 6 or higher.